Skip to content

 In the final results, Shanghai and Beijing secured the top spots, while Canberra finished in third place.
 We are incredibly proud of our students for their dedication, eloquence, and teamwork throughout the event.
 Congratulations to Éléa V., Addis, Éléa D., Cassidie, Rose, and Océane for their outstanding participation and exemplary behaviour during the journey.

-This experience was not only a chance to showcase our students’ French language skills but also a valuable opportunity for collaboration with our partner school Caulfield Juni
+This experience was not only a chance to showcase our students’ French language skills but also a valuable opportunity for collaboration with our partner school Caulfield Junior College.
+We look forward to continuing our participation in this inspiring event in the years to come!

 Bravo to all involved!